Stop and Scoop!

 Personal-sized Bag Dispenser

 Carry your own bag dispenser on your dog’s leash or in your pocket.
-Pick one up at Customer Service or Public Works counters at the city hall buildings for the cities of Lacey, Olympia and Tumwater, and at the Thurston County Water Resources office at 929 Lakeridge Drive SW.
+Pick one up at Customer Service or Public Works counters at the city hall buildings for the cities of Lacey, Olympia and Tumwater, and at the Thurston County Community Planning office at 929 Lakeridge Drive SW.

 Refill bags are available at local pet stores.